Universal Relation between Entropy and Kinetics: Detailed Derivation

 As to the bound within mean-field approximation, due to the anomalous diffusion, we must modify $z(\dt)=z(\tau)M^{d\alpha/2}$.
 With that, Eqs.~\eqref{eq:prep_apprx} and~\eqref{eq:entNONgauss} give

 which suggests that a modified relation (Eq.~\eqref{eq:final_apprx}) applies for anomalous diffusion, too. $F_\mathrm{s}\sim\xi^2/\tau^\alpha$ is then the ``short-time anomalous diffusion coefficient''.
-A consistent definition of $F_\mathrm{s}$ may not exist (by the reason that the preceding collisions, which are usually what leads to the long-time anomalous diffusion, most commonly occur within normal-diffusive regime).
+A consistent definition of $F_\mathrm{s}$ may not exist (by the reason that the preceding collisions, which are usually what lead to the long-time anomalous diffusion, usually occur within normal-diffusive regime).
 In this case, it can be replaced with an expression of the form $F_\mathrm{s}=\Ds\tau^{1-\alpha}$.